EMERGING MARKETS-Latam FX rises as dollar pressure eases, Argentine peso falls

 April 5 (Reuters) - Most Latin American currencies rose on Monday as the dollar retreated slightly from recent gains, while Argentina's peso dropped after President Alberto Fernandez tested positive for COVID-19.

-Chile's peso CLP= hit a more-than one-month high, while Brazil's real BRBY led gains among its peers on waning pressure from the greenback, which retreated slightly from recent peaks after stellar U.S. payrolls data.
+Chile's peso CLP= hit a more-than one-month high, while Brazil's real BRBYrose 0.9% at 5.66, leading gains among its peers on waning pressure from the greenback, which retreated slightly from recent peaks after stellar U.S. payrolls data.
 USD/

-The real also benefited from increasing inflation trends in the country, which have spurred monetary policy tightening measures by Brazil's central bank.
+The real also benefited from increasing inflation trends, which have spurred monetary policy tightening measures by Brazil's central bank.

+"The deterioration in the pandemic outlook and persistently high fiscal noises make us estimate the USD/BRL at 5.35 by end 2021 and 5.20 by end 2022," said strategists at Rabobank.

-Increased bullishness on the dollar and rising Treasury yields have also weighed on emerging market currencies this year, with those in Latam bearing the brunt of the pressure due to a damaging resurgence of the coronavirus in the region.
+Increased bullishness on the dollar and rising Treasury yields have also weighed on emerging market currencies, with those in Latam bearing the brunt of the pressure due to a damaging resurgence of the coronavirus in the region.

 A mild pullback in U.S. benchmark yields benefited emerging market currencies on Monday.